Decoding and Targeting Treatment-Resistant Metastatic Neuroblastoma

 Model Development

-1. First, we will develop patient-derived in vivo and ex vivo models of relapsed NB in the human metastatic bone marrow niche exposed to standard-of-care chemotherapy treatment.
+First, we will develop patient-derived in vivo and ex vivo models of relapsed NB in the human metastatic bone marrow niche exposed to standard-of-care chemotherapy treatment.

-We will integrate NB and stromal cell lineages, cell states, and molecular details with phenotype and drug response.
-This will help elucidate NB tumor cell plasticity and clonal evolution.
 The mechanistic data and our new models will help us to identify novel therapeutic targets and compounds targeting relapsing and resistant NB, which we will validate experimentally.

-Project Outcomes
+Expected Outcomes

 The project will lead to a deeper understanding of NB metastatic treatment resistance and identification of novel cell state-directed treatments to target resistant and metastatic disease.

-Expertise
+Research Expertise

-My combined background in clinical medicine/pathology, in vivo/ex vivo modeling, NB chemoresistance, and preclinical drug testing, coupled with the development and application of state-of-the-art advanced assays, will generate the next generation of patient-derived models, mechanistic insight, and novel treatment against relapsed NB.
+My combined background in clinical medicine/pathology, in vivo/ex vivo modeling, NB chemoresistance, and preclinical drug testing coupled with the development and application of state-of-the-art advanced assays will generate the next generation of patient-derived models, mechanistic insight, and novel treatment against relapsed NB.

 Financiële details & Tijdlijn